kennypra/kennypra/README.md

-# Hi, My name Kenneth 👋
+# Hi, my name is Kenneth 👋

-I'm a recent Computer Science and Mathematics graduate from Vanderbilt University and I'm pursuing my Master's in Data Science, expected to graduate in May 2027.
+I'm a recent Computer Science and Mathematics graduate from Vanderbilt and I'm pursuing my Master's in Data Science——expected to graduate in May 2027.

-My experience spans data analytics, research, program coordination, and community leadership.
-I enjoy translating data and emerging technologies into insights that support better decisions, improve systems, and create more meaningful experiences for people and organizations.passionate about building software that solves real-world problems.
+My experience spans data analytics, program coordination, and community leadership.
+I enjoy translating data and emerging technologies into insights that support better decisions, improve systems, and create more meaningful experiences for people and organizations.

 I'm currently interested in:
 - 🤖 Artificial Intelligence & Machine Learning